 - Get moving.
 Regular exercise is important for everyone.
 It can help fight heart disease, diabetes, osteoporosis and depression.
 It can also help your balance and keep you strong enough to do your everyday activities.
 Check with your doctor before starting an exercise program or increasing your activity level.

 - Eat smart.
-Keep sweets, fats and highly processed foods to a minimum.
+Keep sweets, saturated fats and highly processed foods to a minimum.
 Choose from all the food groups.
 Eat whole grains for at least half of your daily grain intake, and eat a colorful variety of fruits and vegetables.
 Low-fat dairy is important, and if you eat meat or skinless chicken, choose the leanest cuts.
 Eating seafood twice weekly is encouraged, as is limiting your sodium intake.
 Healthy adults are recommended to have no more than 2,300 milligrams of sodium each day.

 - Don’t smoke.
 If you do, see your doctor about quit-smoking methods.

 - Limit alcohol.
 If you choose to drink, do so in moderation.
 Men should have no more than 2 drinks per day and women should have no more than 1 drink per day.

 - Get vaccinated.
 Make sure you are up to date on your vaccinations and get an annual flu shot.

 - Don’t forget screenings.
 Talk with your doctor about screenings that are right for you.

 - If you’re living with a chronic illness, work with your doctor to take the best possible care of yourself.